-The Perfect Alentejo Hotel in Évora – Vitória Stone Hotel
+The Best Evora Hotel – Vitória Stone Hotel

 As soon as we walked in, we were immediately struck by the sophisticated design, with imposing granite stones and rustic elements.
 The warm colors and subdued tones welcomed and immediately put us at ease.

 Our room in the beautiful Evora hotel was cozy and warmly decorated.
 Featuring high ceilings and a private balcony, the room felt much larger in size.

 Modern conveniences with wifi, English language TV channels, small luxuries like robes, slippers and L’Occitane bath products, we felt right at home.

 Our only disappointment is that we did not have a king or queen bed.
 The hotel had run out of rooms and instead gave us a room with twin beds.

 To stay active and relaxed, Vitória Stone Hotel offers a fitness center, sauna, spa services and infinity pool on the rooftop terrace.

 The infinity pool offers panoramic views over the historic center of Evora.
 This is a great spot to lounge by the pool or take a dip in the hot summer months.

 Our only regret is that we did not have enough time to fully enjoy the pool.
 We could have lounged by the infinity pool all day!